Sonic Jump: 2005 version

 The 2005 version of Sonic Jump received mixed reviews from critics, who praised the game's presentation but criticized the overall gameplay.
 IGN gave the game a 5 out of 10 score, stating the game was "not engaging and "dull" and that "controls seemed sluggish and occasionally inaccurate".
-Stuart Dredge of Pocket Gamer thought the concept was an "interesting idea", but felt that the controls and high difficulty wouldn't be ideal for newer players.
+Stuart Dredge of Pocket Gamer thought the concept was an "interesting idea", but felt that the controls and high difficulty would not be ideal for newer players.

 2012 version

 The 2012 version received "generally favorable reviews" according to review aggregator website Metacritic, scoring 77/100.
 On iOS, the game hit over 8.8 million downloads (including free downloads) in North America and Europe after five months, as of July 2013.

 Pocket Gamer gave the game an 8 out of 10, praising it for being a "...tough, entertaining vertical platformer that has enough references and stylistic tweaks to make it stand out from the crowd".
 Slide to Play gave the game a 4 out of 4 "Must Play" rating, especially praising the value in the game's free updates, stating: "Twelve new stages and a new playable character adds up to a meaty chunk of content, and we're glad to see this excellent game get continued love from the developers.
 They even say advertise another forthcoming update in the game, and we're looking forward to playing that as well.
 Sonic Jump remains a great buy."
 IGN gave the game a 7.5 out of 10, praising the game's "quality presentation and solid challenge" and that "the difficulty ramps up at a surprisingly fast pace...like the cutesy climbing equivalent of Super Meat Boy", but criticized Sega's approach to buying unlockables, saying that it takes too long to unlock by gameplay alone, and that buying one's way through the game destroys the competitive aspect of the leaderboards.
 The game has also received many comparisons to the game Doodle Jump.